Revenue

 No-Code Movement and Workplace Automation

 Zapier's core business of connecting disparate SaaS applications through no-code integrations is well-positioned to capitalize on the growing trend of citizen developers and the democratization of software development.
 As more businesses adopt a wide array of SaaS tools, the need for seamless integration between these tools becomes increasingly critical.
-Zapier's extensive library of over 5,000 app integrations and its user-friendly interface make it an attractive solution for small to medium-sized businesses looking to automate their workflows without dedicated IT resources.
+Zapier's library of nearly 8,000 app integrations and its user-friendly interface make it an attractive solution for small to medium-sized businesses looking to automate their workflows without dedicated IT resources.

 Data Integration and Analytics Platform